Ladies and Gentlemen, it’s Turkey Note time!

 Turkey Notes are a Davenport Thanksgiving tradition full of mystery and glamour and fairly bad poetry.
-They are said to date back to about 1890 (though this cannot be confirmed), and are considered to be strictly a local custom.
+They are said to have been around for over a hundred years (though this cannot be confirmed), and are considered to be strictly a local custom.

 So what is a Turkey Note?

 Simply put, a Turkey Note is a short, three- or four-line poem, using “Turkey” as the first word of the first two lines.
 Purists use colors for the second word of these first lines, but this is not strictly necessary.

 The poem can be a compliment, an insult, or just funny—depending, of course, on your sense of humor: